mtngld/lsim/README.md

-# lsim
+# Learn Stereo, Infer Mono: Siamese Networks for Self-Supervised, Monocular, Depth Estimation

-Learn Stereo, Infer Mono: Siamese Networks for Self-Supervised, Monocular, Depth Estimation
+This repository will include code and models for "Learn Stereo, Infer Mono: Siamese Networks for Self-Supervised, Monocular, Depth Estimation".